CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The travel from Tingo María to Lima takes about 12 hours on the highway, being a distance of 314 mi (506 km).
 Tepsa is the transportation company that covers this route, offering bus tickets from s/.
 37 to s/.
 90. The bus leaves at 7:30 p.m. and at 9:15 p.m. from the Av.
 Antonio Raymondi, main road of Tingo María city, with destination to the terminal of the central area of Lima.
 The weather of Lima is subtropical and desert, with humidity and an average temperature of 66 °F (19 °C).
 The maximum temperature in the summer can reach 84 °F (29°C).

-Why book Tingo Maria to Lima bus with redBus?
+Why book a Tingo María to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Tingo Maria to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Tingo María to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About Tingo Maria